MirrorMask: Music

 The music used in the film was composed by Iain Ballamy, McKean's friend whom he describes as "one of Europe's best sax players" and "a terrific composer."
 McKean stated that he "wanted a musical landscape that never quite settled on anywhere geographically or time-wise as well."
 He also noted that Ballamy has composed music for and performed in circuses before, and that "[h]e just seemed to be perfect for it."
 McKean said that they could not afford to have a full orchestra due to budget constraints, but that they commissioned several of Ballamy's contacts to help record the music.
 Digital recordings were used with the aid of Ashley Slater, but McKean stated that most of the instruments used were real.
 Swedish singer Josefine Cronholm provided the vocals for the songs used in the film.
 The circus band are musicians from Farmers Market.
 The film's soundtrack, containing thirty tracks of background music and songs used in the film, was released by La-La Land Records in 2005.

 Release

 The film was first screened at a high school, where it got a positive response.
 The film also received positive reactions when it was screened at the Sundance Film Festival.
 The film was originally made for a direct-to-video release, but had its limited theatrical release on September 30, 2005, in the United States.

 The North American DVD was released on February 14, 2006.
 The DVD contains additional content such as commentaries, interviews, behind-the-scenes clips, and an art gallery.
 The film was listed as #31 on the Billboard Top DVD Sales chart the week of March 11, 2006.
 Neil Gaiman commented that the DVD sold "better than expected" and that it was "gathering an audience".
+The North American Blu-ray disc was released on December 9, 2008.

 Reception

 Box office

-The film earned a total domestic gross of $866,999, earning $126,449 on its opening weekend.
+The film grossed a total of $973,613, raising $126,449 on its opening weekend.